DurhamARC/ManyFEWS/DEVELOPMENT.md

    $ cd manyfews
    $ cp .env.CI .env
    $ vi .env
-   > replace 'zentraCloudUserName' with your user name of your Zentra cloud account.
+   > Update 'ZENTRA_UN=zentraCloudUserName' with your user name of your Zentra cloud account.
-   > replace 'zentraCloudPassword' with your password of your Zentra cloud account.
+   > Update 'ZENTRA_PW=zentraCloudPassword' with your password of your Zentra cloud account.
-   > replace 'map_api_token' with your Bing Maps API token.
+   > Add an API key parameter to end of MAP_URL as '?api_key=<...>', with your Stadia Maps API token.
-   > replace the lines starting with 'email_' with your SMTP settings (either real settings, or using something like [mailcatcher](https://mailcatcher.me))
+   > replace the lines starting with 'EMAIL_' with your SMTP settings (either real settings, or using something like [mailcatcher](https://mailcatcher.me))
    > Save and quit.
    $ cd ..
    ```